Democratization, Inequality, and Risk Premia

 81 Pages Posted: 15 Jan 2020 Last revised: 7 Jun 2021

-Periods of democratization exhibit economically large spikes in risk premia.
-In a panel data set covering 85 countries over 200 years, several proxies for risk premia are significantly elevated during periods of democratization, despite little to no effect on aggregate consumption and dividends.
-This result is explained in an asset pricing model in which wealthy asset market participants must redistribute their income if democracy consolidates.
-Finally, in a quasi-natural experiment emanating from a shift in Catholic church doctrine in support of democracy, majority Catholic autocracies display significantly higher average excess returns relative to other countries in a triple difference-in-differences framework.
-These results are key to understanding how political institutions and the distribution of economic and political power influence asset returns.
+Risk premia are significantly elevated during periods of democratization in a cross-country panel of equity data covering 85 countries over 200 years, despite little effect on GDP or dividends.
+This result is explained in an asset pricing model in which wealthy asset market participants face redistribution if democracy consolidates.
+Finally, in a quasi-natural experiment emanating from a shift in Catholic church doctrine in support of democracy, majority Catholic autocracies display significantly higher average excess returns relative to other countries in a difference-in-differences framework.
+These results are key to understanding how the redistribution of economic and political power influence financial decisions.

 Keywords: Risk Premia, Democratization, Inequality, Political Institutions, Catholic Church

 Suggested Citation: Suggested Citation